-In the projected financial information, the maximum tariffs for gas transport services calculated after May 2001 do not directly impact the actual contractual tariff.
-Rather, the maximum calculated gas tariffs serve as the benchmark to calculate the deferred revenue shortfalls and the amount of the Deferred Account.
-Therefore, the maximum gas tariffs more indirectly impact the actual gas transport service charges through amortization of the Deferred Account over the life of the concession contract and recognition of the amortization charges as a cost in the determination of the actual contractual tariff.
-This process provides the shareholders and Transredes with a 12.5% real rate of return on this business.
+[In the projected financial information, the maximum tariffs for gas transport services calculated after May 2001 do not directly impact the actual contractual tariff.
+Rather, the maximum calculated gas tariffs serve as the benchmark to calculate the addition to the Deferred Account.
+Therefore, the maximum gas tariffs more indirectly impact the actual gas transport service charges through amortization of the Deferred Account over the life of the concession contract and recognition of the amortization charges as a cost in the determination of the actual contractual tariff].
+[To be revised.
+What does this mean?]

 In the projected financial information, the maximum tariffs for liquids transport services directly impact the actual liquids transport charges and therefore serve to provide the shareholders and Transredes with the target real rate of return on this business.